idamakela/eCommmerceSite/README.md

 ## How

-I will submit a deployed E-commerce application with a minimalistic design.
+I will submit a deployed E-commerce application with an Express server with a minimalistic design.

 ### Acceptance criteria